 (White Roads Classic footage begins at 01:37)

 The 2000m Streatley sector above.
 Downhill at 5%.
 The last of the White Roads; only 5km remain at the end of this sector.

-Flying pebbles and chalk dust above on the final White Road sector (2000m) at Streatley, where The Ridgeway drops down to the Thames.
+Flying pebbles and chalk dust above on the first White Road sector (2000m) at Streatley, where The Ridgeway drops down to the Thames.

 2016 Cycling Weekly Insider’s Guide Photoshoot